 Yet even with lengthy to-do lists and never-ending chores, you still need to find rest.

 I’ll admit that I’m not so great when it comes to enforcing my own rest.
 (I know what to do – but I don’t always do it.)
-But it’s vital to find ways – and enforce it.
+But it’s vital to find ways to rest and then follow through.